moorepants/dissertation/control.rst

    and Astrom2005 talk about?
 Being that they don't use the Whipple model and they look at steer to roll transfer functions.

+.. todo:: It'd be interesting to see how this works with rider lean torque too.
+   Weir 1972 says that controlling heading is easier by rider lean control due to the fact that there is no right half plane zero (as opposed to steer torque to heading, which does have a right half plane zero).

 Human Operator Control
 ----------------------